-You are cold, wet and waiting for the first responders after the car collision.
+You are cold, wet, and waiting for first responders after a collision.
 The person in the other car seems drunk and has a gash on his head.
-You feel helpless for a moment, before diving into action.
-In the trunk of your vehicle is your car accident pack.
+You feel helpless for a moment, but then you remember your car accident pack in the trunk.
 Grabbing a trash bag, you pull a hole for your head and arms, before throwing the blanket over your shoulder and taking it to the driver of the other vehicle and offering your first aid kit to help with the head wound.

-Instead of hoping or waiting for life to sneak up on you, it is better to take things into your own hands and that includes your safety, and peace of mind.
+Instead of hoping or waiting for life to sneak up on you, it is better to take things into your own hands – which includes your safety and peace of mind.
 Car accident packs can be used for so many situations:

-- If your car breaks down, especially if it is in the middle of nowhere with zero cell phone reception, having the snacks, water, and blanket could be a huge blessing.
+- If your car breaks down.
+If you're in the middle of nowhere with zero cell phone reception, having snacks, water, and a blanket could be a huge blessing.

-You can purchase a premade car accident pack, or even make your own!
+It always pays to be prepared, and having a car accident pack in your car may save your life or the life of someone else.
+You can purchase a premade car accident pack, or even make your own.
 The basic components of the pack, which you can place inside a backpack or even a reusable bag, are:

-- Heavy-duty trash bags- These are wonderful makeshift raincoats and can cover your in a pinch when it rains.
+- Heavy-duty trash bags: These are wonderful makeshift raincoats and can cover you in a pinch when it rains.

-- A First Aid Kit- You can purchase these at most stores or online.
+- First aid kit: You can purchase these at most stores or online.
 They normally include bandages, ointment, gauze, and other medical assistance.

-- Blankets- These can be helpful in the cooler or cold seasons, but also a comfort for those in shock.
+- Blankets: These can be helpful in cooler or cold seasons, but also a comfort for those in shock.

-It is always best to hire an attorney to represent you in your accident case, especially if you have sustained injures.
-An attorney can help you to maximize your recovery and better defend you against liability if you’re at fault.
-Board Certified Personal Injury attorney Bryan Caulfield has decades of experience in auto accident cases.
-If you or a loved one has been injured in a car accident, contact Board Certified Personal Injury attorney Bryan Caulfield today for a free consultation at (727) 460-1208.
+It is always best to hire an attorney to represent you after a car accident, especially if you have sustained injures.
+An experienced attorney can help you to maximize your recovery and better defend you against liability if you’re at fault.
+Bryan Caulfield has decades of experience in auto accident cases.
+If you or a loved one has been injured, contact our board certified personal injury attorney today for a free consultation.